To enable digital pathology and efficient working across the pathology laboratory with the effective deployment of a single, flexible LIMS.

 - Digital dictation and/or interactive speech recognition with an inbuilt, Word-like text editor

-- Reporting templates with dynamic fields automatically filled in favouring standardised and synoptic reporting
+- Reporting templates with dynamic fields automatically filled in favouring standardized and synoptic reporting

 - Statistics on the laboratory’s activity and workflow mapping

 - Control of slide identification and workflow traceability by LIS DaVinci

 - Easy track and tracing of slides, even special stains and immunohistochemistry slides

 - Remote access to images so the pathologist is no longer bound to a microscope, gaining flexibility and enhanced availability of competence

 - Easy sharing of slides at multidisciplinary consults, in and outside the hospital